yodathegrey/kasa_modem/README.md

 Can be saved to any Linux OS but a Raspberry Pi acts as a great host for this.

+This script will reach out to 8.8.8.8 and determine if internet connevitivy exists.
+If no connectivity, will restart kasa power switch.

 # Install all PyPi modules

 ### python-kasa